AlfonsinaCardenas/Project-2/README.md

   _st.error:_ Used to inform the user when the location written is not identified by the API.
 Also used for the forecast sliders (Hot weather, Strong winds).

 - **Selectbox (st.selectbox):** Used to display a list of matching locations, which helps the user select the correct location if there is more than one city with the same name, such as Rome and Miami.
+It’s also used on the forecast page to select a weather metric, which then reveals the corresponding line chart.

 - **Slider (st.slider):** Used to help users explore how different weather metrics (e.g., temperature, humidity, wind speed) affect real-world conditions.